HyperTag/documentation/src/content/cloud-destinations/drift.md

 ### Drift Side

 Once you have an account on Drift, you'll be prompted with a few install options.
-The only thing we're looking for here is an `Embed Id`, which is what you need to input on your MetaRouter dashboard.
-To retrieve the Id, you can either reach out to the support team directly, or find it yourself within the JavaScript snippet.
+The only thing we're looking for here is an **Embed ID**, which is what you need to input on your MetaRouter dashboard.
+To retrieve the ID, you can either reach out to the support team directly, or find it yourself within the JavaScript snippet.

 ![drift1](/images/drift1.png)

 If you decide for the latter, go ahead and click on JavaScript when prompted.
-In that code, the Embed Id will be within text that reads `drift.load ('<Embed Id here>')`.
+In that code, the Embed ID will be within text that reads `drift.load ('<Embed ID here>')`.

 Check out the image below for reference: